 When you purchase, rent, or use a product, you expect it to be safe for its intended use.
 While it may not completely surprise you if the product breaks while you use it, it would come as a surprise if the product malfunctions in such a way as to cause you harm.
 If you sustain an injury while using a defective product, the law may entitle you to compensation through a defective product lawsuit.

 The purpose of product liability lawsuit settlements is to compensate injured parties for the losses they sustain because of their injuries.
 If a product liability lawsuit is successful, the money should be enough to cover the cost of medical expenses, lost wages, physical therapy, and other damages.
 However, product liability lawsuits are complex, as multiple parties may assume various levels of fault for the defect.

 Even if you, as a plaintiff, have a strong personal injury case, a good attorney-client relationship, and sound legal advice, it may take you years to recover any amount of financial compensation.
 In the meantime, you may be unable to work.
 Moreover, your medical bills and living expenses can continue to pile up, pushing you further into the red, and possibly into debt.
 As you fall further behind, you may be tempted to accept the first settlement offer you receive, even if it is significantly lower than what you deserve.

 Before you make any hasty decisions, look into product liability lawsuit funding.
-At NY Legal Funding, we specialize in pre-settlement legal funding, which grants injured parties the cash they need to get their lives back on track while their cases pend.
+At Apex Legal Funding, we specialize in pre-settlement legal funding, which grants injured parties the cash they need to get their lives back on track while their cases pend.

 According to the National Safety Council, 2020 saw nearly 11 million emergency department visits for injuries resulting from defective consumer products.
 While this may seem like a lot, consumer product injuries have been on the decline since 2019, with a 18% decrease between 2019 and 2020.